learn-co-curriculum/dsc-filtering-lab-v2-4/README.md

-## Select the planet that has at least one moon and a mass less than 1.00
+## Select the name and color of planets that have a color of blue, light blue, or dark blue

 ```python